ming6715/Analysis-and-Forecasting-of-Median-Price-in-Sacramento-Metro-Areas-/README.md

 # Seasonal ARIMA Using R

-This is a completed seasonal time series analysis, using seasonal ARIMA model to model and predict median prices for single family homes in Sacramento .
+This is a completed seasonal time series analysis, using seasonal ARIMA model to model and predict median prices for single family homes in Sacramento.
 The main steps are as follows.

 Differencing - Model Specification - Model Selection - Model Diagnostics - Overfitting - Model Diagnostics for Overfitting - Forecasting